 The length of the marriage, the couple’s income, and award of other assets, will all impact the court’s decision regarding alimony.
 Just as the circumstances of a divorce are always different, so are spousal support decisions.
 In Nevada, courts consider the following when making their decisions about alimony:

-- Each spouse’s financial condition, including the nature and value of property owned
+- Each spouse’s financial assets, including the nature and value of property owned

-- The career of the dependent spouse before marriage
+- The career of the dependent spouse prior to the marriage

 - Each spouse’s potential to obtain work